TLara1/TLara1.github.io/_projects/24_project.md

 \begin{equation}
 \frac{x^2}{a^2}+\frac{y^2}{b^2}+\frac{z^2}{c^2}=1,
 \end{equation}
 with $$a\geq b\geq c$$.
-We will present a solution base don the multipole expansion, as we did for spheres.
+We will present a solution based on the multipole expansion, as we did for spheres.

 First we define a few important quantities,
 \begin{equation}